hasretg/Human-Robot-Interaction/ReadMe.md

 ## General Usage Notes
-Once you installed all the required softwares, go the the Folder with the „Human Robot Interaction“ Software (called HumanRobotInteractionU) —> Assets —> Visualization
+Once you installed all the required softwares, go the the Folder with the „Human Robot Interaction“ Software (called human_robot_interaction) —> Assets —> Visualization
 This should start the Unity project.
 After that click on the play button and it should work :)

-If you want to edit the code, go to HumanRobotInteractionU —> Assets —> HumanRobotInteraction —> HumanRobotInteractionVS.csproj
+If you want to edit the code, go to human_robot_interaction —> Assets —> HumanRobotInteraction —> HumanRobotInteractionVS.csproj
 This should start the Visual Studios Project